 From labor to leisure.
-Both locations we paddle, Bayou St. John and the West End Marina area were initially used and developed as a means of industry for the city of New Orleans and the surrounding areas.
-As more efficient means of transportation were established, their purpose became more recreational and residential in modern times.
+Bayou St. John was initially used and developed as a means of industry for the city of New Orleans and the surrounding areas.
+As more efficient means of transportation were established, its purpose became more recreational and residential in modern times.

 Bayou St. John, meandering through Mid-City and Gentilly was a key component in establishing our city.
 The Native Americans showed early explorers the bayou as a way to access, at the time, a potential future city from the Gulf of Mexico without having to fight the Mississippi River’s strong currents.
 In supporting colonial transportation and industry of New Orleans, the oldest community in the city was created at the southern end of the bayou.
 The bayou and her banks currently serve as a popular destination for paddling, outdoor activities and community events.